jcarbonnell/DFS_manager/README.md

 - ~~Set up Near AI & Cargo Near~~.
 - ~~Set up IPFS & Pinata~~.
 - ~~Create & Deploy a minimal smart contract to mainnet~~.
-- Create & Deploy a minimal Storage Agent on NEAR AI registry.
+- ~~Create & Deploy a minimal Storage Agent on NEAR AI registry~~.
-- Test file Upload to IPFS with ~~1.
-NEAR CLI~~, 2.
+- Test IPFS upload with 1.
+NEAR CLI, 2.
 AI Agent, 3.
-Token-Gate Contract.
+Smart Contract.
 - Grow the team of AI Agents and the smart contract with more features.

 ### Repository content: